Dataswarm analytic engine

 Highlight trending topics and trigger meaningful actions across the organisation.
 Build employee engagement and help with employee retention.

-Detect and predict trends & memes across all industries to identify product demands enabling focussed product development.
+Detect and predict trends & tropes across all industries to identify product demands enabling focussed product development.

 Dataswarm memetic analysis of German Election We have been tracking the German election using social media since February, and 6.8 million tweets later we have some predictions.
 Our Data Analytics Engine (which had correctly predicted Brexit, the US Election and the latest British one against the polls’ opinions) is now predicting for Germany….well, pretty[…]